rabazco/DocToys/README.md

 ✨**Highlights**

  - Multi Tab Text Editor with autosave.
 Continue your work where you left.
- - Document Assembler.
+ - DocMaker.
 Generate documents from a DOCX template and any data source that can be serialized as XML.
-Our intelligent document assembler merges official XML tax forms (e.g. Modelo 650) into legally structured Word templates in seconds.
+Our intelligent DocMaker merges official XML tax forms (e.g. Modelo 650) into legally structured Word templates in seconds.
 Ideal for inheritance declarations and other complex filings, this tool transforms tax data into polished private documents – instantly.
  - Merge multiple PDF documents.
  - Split PDF documents at given pages.